Marvin's Corner Lunch Diner: Description and history

 The diner was built about 1955 by the DeRaffele Diner Company of New Rochelle, New York, and was first located in Babylon, New York.
 In 1968, the diner was moved to Worcester and reassembled on this lot.
 The constraints of the lot required alterations to the original structure, which were carried out by the Musi Dining Car Company.
 The site had previously held The Corner Spa, a lunchroom and store, that was later known as the Corner Lunch and operated by Fotios (Fred) and Demetrios (Jimmy) Efstathiou.
 The Efstathiou brothers continued to operate the diner under the same name after it was moved here.

 In 2003 the diner was purchased by the Boukalis family, who ran it until the summer of 2021 when it was purchased by the Plahm family.
+The restaurant has since been renamed Marvin's Corner Lunch Diner.